-SEEC uses its collective expertise to generate articles which contribute to the development of policy and debate on credit transfer.
-Most recently, ‘Degrees of choice: credit transfer and university autonomy’ was published by Wonkhe in November 2016.
+SEEC uses its collective expertise to publish articles and blogs which contribute to the development of policy and debate on credit transfer.

 Credit and the Teaching Excellence Framework (TEF)